gauravkhuraana/webautomation/README.md

-# Copilot InstructionsPipeline
-ults in ADO using Syncer utility
 ## Project Overview
 This is a Java-based web automation testing framework (not C# as initially stated) that uses:
 - Selenium WebDriver for browser automation